anywhichway/dot-async-data/README.md

 	janesNewAge = await asyncJane.age(26);
 ```

-You can also pass `null` or `undefined` as the first argument so long as you provide a data store in the start-up options.
+You can also pass `null` or `undefined` as the first argument, so long as you provide a data store in the start-up options.
 When you do this, the first step in the dot path is considered the
 initial query key.
-The initial query can be re-used over and over.
+The `dotAsyncData` object can be re-used over and over with different paths.

 ```javascript
 const mydb = ... some data store instance,